prometheuxresearch/docs/docs/learn/vadalog/04-expressions-operators.md

 A company X controls a company Y, if:

 1. X directly owns more than 50% of Y; or,
-1. X controls a set of companies that jointly, and possibly together with C1 itself, own more than 50% of Y.
+1. X controls a set of companies that jointly, and possibly together with X itself, own more than 50% of Y.

 This problem can be modeled via the following set of recursive Vadalog rules.